 Alexandre Ribeiro Favorite BJJ Techniques

-Since the beginning of his Brazilian Jiu-Jitsu journey, Alexandre Ribeiro has developed his abilities significantly.
-His guard passing, back attacks, and various other techniques and submissions were exceptional, and he was able to perform them effortlessly.
+Since his Brazilian Jiu-Jitsu journey began, Alexandre Ribeiro has developed his abilities significantly.
+His guard passing, back attacks, and various other techniques and submissions were exceptional, and he could perform them effortlessly.

 Alexandre Ribeiro has participated in more than 200 championship matches, winning more than 160 fights (39% by points and 49% via submission) while losing approximately 42 battles (45% by points and 14% by submission).

-The techniques listed below are some of Xande Ribeiro’s favorites, which he has employed to win significant tournaments throughout his professional career to date.
+The techniques listed below are some of Xande Ribeiro’s favorites, which he has used to win significant tournaments throughout his professional career.
 Have a good time!

 Alexandre Ribeiro has used the armbar in several tournaments to submit more than 20 opponents.

 Submissions, like the armbar, are incredibly successful techniques in the sport.
 It is one of the most fundamental submissions that may be used to submit any fighter, even the most experienced.

 The Brazilian BJJ fighter Alexandre Ribeiro had successfully submitted many opponents using chokes, particularly from the back control position.

 Chokes are among the most significant and potent attacks in Brazilian jiu-jitsu to submit any opponent, even at the highest levels of competition.